HMarzban/pipe2time.ir/README.md

 ## .ics events for google, outlook ...

-One of the pipes that you can achieve when you execute the project is a .ics file. by default, you can download one of the files below and import in to your calendar. this file contains all events of the year by the source of [time.ir](https://www.time.ir/)
+One of the pipes that you can achieve when you execute the project is creating a .ics file. by default, you can download one of the files below and import in to your calendar. these files contains all events of the year by the source of [time.ir](https://www.time.ir/)

 #### Events